espiriki/sonometer/README.md

-Executar no Matlab o script sonometro.m e passar como parametro o sinal a ser analisado.
+Run sonometro.m on matlab and pass as argument the signal to be analised

 Ex:
->>sonometro('sinal_a_ser_analisado.wav');
+>>sonometro('sign_to_be_analised.wav');

-Será impresso no console do Matlab o valor LEQ do sinal a ser analisado.
+SerÃ¡ impresso no console do Matlab o valor LEQ do sinal a ser analisado.

-Serão abertas 8 figuras na tela:

-Figura 1 - Plot do sinal a ser analisado no tempo

-Figura 2 - Plot do espectro do sinal a ser analisado

-Figura 3 - Plot da curva que será utilizada para o A-weighting

-Figura 4 - Plot do sinal a ser analisado antes e depois do filtro A

-Figura 5 - Plot dos valores lineares de energia do sinal filtrado

-Figura 6 - Plot dos valores em dB da energia do sinal filtrado
+It will be printed on matlab console the LEQ value of the signal thas is going to be analysed

+Matlab will open 8 figures:

+Figure 1 - Time plot of the signal

+Figure 2 - Spectrum plot of the signal

+Figure 3 - A-curve plot

+Figure 4 - Signal plot before and after the A-weighting

+Figure 5 - Energy plot of the A-weighted signal

+Figure 6 - Energy plot of the A-weighted signal in dB scale

-Figura 7 - Plot da curva LAS
+Figure 7 - LAS plot

-Figura 8 - Plot do espectro de terço de oitava do sinal filtrado
+Figure 8 - Third octave signal plot